Homeowners Guide

 • Answer questions from the homeowner and contractors

-• Plan, Coordinate and schedule the remediation work
+• Plan, coordinate and schedule the work

 • Communicate with homeowners, contractors, Teck & Ministry of Environment